maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2018-11-06/en/ways-to-vote/vote-by-mail-november-6.md

 **Request** a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)

-Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than Tuesday, May 29, by 5 PM.
+Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than Tuesday, October 30, by 5 PM.

 **Follow the directions to fill out your ballot and envelope.**